Making Food Fun For Kids at the Farmers Market

 4. Plan Yummy Recipe

-Let your kids use their imaginations and come up with a fun recipe to make from your farmer's market bounty.
+Another unique farmers market idea is to let your kids use their imaginations and come up with a fun recipe to make from your farmer's market bounty.
 Should you make a fritatta with free range eggs and zucchini?
 A stew with seasonal veggies and grassfed beef?
 Homemade organic ice cream topped with peaches and honey?

 Eating new things gets easier for children if they've had a hand in shopping for the ingredients and then preparing the meal.
 They become invested in the outcome and more likely to eat outside their comfort zone.